© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Standing cross on Upper Broughton village green is a scheduled monument protected by Historic England under reference 1011846.
 View the official record →

-The standing cross on Upper Broughton village green is a medieval monument of uncertain but likely fourteenth-century date.
+Standing cross on Upper Broughton village green is a medieval stone monument situated within the village of Upper Broughton in Nottinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011846.

 Standing cross on Upper Broughton village green is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011846.